pluveto/pluveto/README.md

 ### Hi there 👋

+Currently, I'm studying in Beijing University of Posts and Telecommunications, majoring in intelligent science and technology.

 <!--
 **pluveto/pluveto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.